czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/search-string-and-replace`
+## `/monthly-note/search-string-and-replace`
-Does text replacement in today's daily note.
+Does text replacement in today's monthly note.
 The search term is used as-is, i.e. it's a string search.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):